Afalon/purescript-web3-tests/README.md

 <img src=https://github.com/f-o-a-m/purescript-web3/blob/master/purescript-web3-logo.png width="75">

 ## End to End Testing
-This repo contains the end to end tests for [purescript-web3](https://github.com/f-o-a-m/purescript-web3) and [purescript-web3-generator](https://github.com/f-o-a-m/purescript-web3)
+This repo contains the end to end tests for [purescript-web3](https://github.com/f-o-a-m/purescript-web3) and [purescript-web3-generator](https://github.com/f-o-a-m/purescript-web3).
+It uses the [chanterelle](https://github.com/f-o-a-m/chanterelle) build tool for deployment management.

 ## Requirements
 - a running ethereum node with at least one unlocked account with ether.